 Play nice with building managers and front desk personnel.

 These people can help you tremendously OR make your move a nightmare if you don't play by their rules.
-Boston rental buildings can have highly particular specifications because they want to protect their highly expensive investment.
+There is a real art to navigating the challenges that go into moving into high end real estate.
+Boston rental buildings in particular are notorious for having highly particular specifications because they want to protect their expensive investment as well as keep their currents tenants happy.
 Know ahead of time what the rules for your building are.
+Typically more experienced movers will know that soft tones, relaxed body language and a desire to let the front desk personnel know you are there to work with them to get out of their hair as quickly as possible goes a long way towards a successful move.

 Have cash handy if you plan to tip your movers.